osm2pgsql-dev/osm2pgsql-website/index.md

 <section markdown="1">
 ## About

-Osm2pgsql imports [OpenStreetMap](https://www.openstreetmap.org/) data into a
+Osm2pgsql imports [OpenStreetMap](https://www.openstreetmap.org/) (OSM) data
-PostgreSQL/PostGIS database.
+into a PostgreSQL/PostGIS database.
 It is an essential part of many rendering toolchains, the Nominatim geocoder and other applications processing OSM data.

 </section>